 You will find on the internet companies that say they will charge you almost £200 for researching a soldier.
-Utterly ridiculous.
-You would be a fool to consider it.
-You’ll also see low offers that amount to about four cups of coffee: ask yourself what degree of expertise and how much effort that implies.
-You will even see demands for upfront payment.
-No. Our approach is different and, our clients tell us, very fair.
+I believe that you would be a fool to consider it.
+You’ll also see very low offers that amount to about four cups of coffee: ask yourself what degree of expertise and how much effort that implies.
+You will even see demands for upfront payment or deposits.
+No. My approach is different and, our clients have told us over many years, very fair.

-Over the years and thousands of projects we have developed a feeling for what works, fee-wise, for us and our clients.
+Over the years and thousands of projects I have developed a feeling for what works, fee-wise, for us and our clients.

-We have a unique pricing model.
-Our final fee is built up by a combination of
+I have a unique pricing model.
+The final fee is built up by a combination of

-- a fee for carrying out a defined set of searches, plus
+- a fee for carrying out the defined set of searches, plus

 - a fee for interpreting the findings and producing a comprehensive narrative, plus